Background of the Treaty of Bassein

 The influence of Nana Phadnavis in Poona was increased after being victorious over the Nizam at Kharda.
 During this time, the Marathas were engaged in constant strife among themselves and certain splintering was taking place due to the dictatorship of Nana Phadnavis.
-After undergoing several critical plots, the son of Raghoba, Baji Rao II, was enthroned the Peshwa on December 4, 1796.
+After undergoing several critical plots, the son of Raghoba, Baji Rao II, was enthroned as the Peshwa on December 4, 1796.
 Nana Phadnavis was chosen as the chief minister of Baji Rao II.
-The Nizam took advantage of the instable situation among the Marathas and recovered the territorial dominions that the Marathas seized after his severe defeat at Kharda.
+The Nizam took advantage of the unstable situation among the Marathas and recovered the territorial dominions that the Marathas seized after his severe defeat at Kharda.

 The policy of Subsidiary Alliance was directed by Lord Wellesley after his arrival as a Governor-General on April 26, 1798.
-His firm belief was that the best way of safeguarding the interest of England was to reduce the whole country into a military dependence on the East India Company.
+His firm belief was that the best way of safeguarding the interest of England was to reduce the whole country into military dependence on the East India Company.
 The English began to gain more strength instead of any conflict between the English and the Marathas.
-The death of Nana Phadnavis on March 13, 1800 brightened the prospects of English and the last chance of keeping the Marathas in order was wiped out.
+The death of Nana Phadnavis on March 13, 1800, brightened the prospects of English and the last chance of keeping the Marathas in order was wiped out.
 The death of Nana removed the barrier that had checked to a great extent the disruptive activities of the Maratha chiefs.
-Thereafter, there was a vicious fight between Daulat Rao Sindhia and Jaswant Rao Holkar for capturing Poona and Sindhia received the favour of the Peshwa.
-Wellesley advised the Poona Residents to manage the secret treaty with Poona for turning out Sindhia on April 12, 1800 though the Peshwa remained firm in his position and the Resident suggested immediate destruction to restrain the power of Peshwa.
+Thereafter, there was a vicious fight between Daulat Rao Sindhia and Jaswant Rao Holkar for capturing Poona and Sindhia received the favor of the Peshwa.
+Wellesley advised the Poona Residents to manage the secret treaty with Poona for turning out Sindhia on April 12, 1800, though the Peshwa remained firm in his position and the Resident suggested immediate destruction to restrain the power of Peshwa.

-The intrigues of the Peshwa were making the matters among the Marathas worse.
+The intrigues of the Peshwa were making matters among the Marathas worse.
 The murder of Vithuji Holkar by the Peshwa in April 1801 made the situation more complicated.
 The Holkar then raised war against the combined force of Sindhias and the Peshwas at Poona and the armies were defeated by him and the city was captured.
 While Amrit Rao's son Vinayak Rao was made the Peshwa by Jaswant Rao Holkar, Baji Rao went to Bassein for shelter.
-In this vulnerable situation Baji Rao decided to accept Subsidiary Alliance and he then signed with the East India Company the Treaty of Bassein on December 31, 1802.
+In this vulnerable situation, Baji Rao decided to accept Subsidiary Alliance and he then signed with the East India Company the Treaty of Bassein on December 31, 1802.